JunoField/fm1-interactive-rating-component/README.md

 Git was also somewhat problematic - mostly because I wanted to have the root project folder commit to the master branch and the /dist folder commit to a separate "deploy" branch.
 This was rather finicky and unreliable - I would like to find a better solution or simply learn how to do it properly.

 Finally, I neglected "mobile-first design".
-I will ensure to do mobile-forst design on all future projects.
+I will ensure to do mobile-first design on all future projects.

 ## Author